-Step 5: Develop the mentor training.
+Step 5: Develop mentor training

 Make sure your mentors can identify when they need to get additional guidance from supervisors or administrators.
 They need to know when a conversation should remain confidential and when an issue needs to be shared with others in the organization.

-Step 6: Develop a budget.
+Step 6: Develop a budget

-- Mentor wages and benefits – Are you going to give mentors an increase in their hourly wages?
-Or an annual bonus?
+- Mentor wages and benefits — Are you going to give mentors an increase in their hourly wages or an annual bonus?
 Certainly, an increase in their hourly wage is the most effective way to drive home the message that your organization values the peer mentorship program and the experience of your mentors.
 You also need to consider the amount of time you expect the mentor and mentee to spend together.
 Finally, account for the wages of the members of your peer mentorship committee and the time they will put into development and oversight of the program.

-- Incidental costs – This might include marketing costs, such as flyers to let your current DSPs know about the program, and other small expenses.
+- Incidental costs — This might include marketing costs, such as flyers to let your current DSPs know about the program and other small expenses.

-Once you’ve developed your plan, do an orientation for supervisors so they understand how the program works and how it will help them do their jobs more effectively.
+Once you’ve developed your plan, host an orientation for supervisors so they understand how the program works and how it will help them do their jobs more effectively.
 They need to see that the mentor can be an asset for helping them manage the DSPs they supervise.
 Engage the supervisors in helping you identify DSPs who would make good mentors.

-Step 8: Find your mentors.
+Step 8: Find your mentors